** NOW AVAILABLE IN PAPERBACK ** ISBN 978 1 86287 946 1 / AUD rrp $39.95 / Direct Price $35.00

-2012 Prime Ministers Literary Award - We are honoured to announce that Michael Kirby has been short-listed in the non fiction category of this prestigious Award.
+2012 Prime Minister's Literary Award - short-listed in the non-fiction category of this prestigious Award.

 2011 Walkley Book Award Finalist